TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/1. Main_Window_Functions/Plot_Main_Window_Functions/README.txt

 % string like "Non" leads to no events being plotted
 % 8.
 EventData: vector of time points (in s as double) of the event selected
 % on the bottom right of the main window.
 Only needed if EventPlot = "Events"
+% 9.
+PlotAppearance: structure holding indo about the appearance of plots
+% the user selected

 % Author: Tony de Schultz
 % Department systemsphysiology of learning, LIN Magdeburg.